Back-section layout, cabin construction and furniture are mainly designed by us with some help of Alu-Star. The cabin is built by Alu-Star,

 using the anchor rails and fittings originally designed

-for the flight industry and common in European campers.
+for the flight industry and which are common in European campers.
+All movement is blocked by one pin for transport.

-An expandable clothe line can be used outdoors or indoors.
+An expandable "Leifheit" Rollfix 210 Longline clothes line can be used outdoors.

 line.
 It can be adjusted in length according to the